-This interdisciplinary PhD in Management program draws upon a broad range of areas to examine in depth the latest management concepts and theories in scholarly literature.
+This interdisciplinary PhD in Management degree program draws upon a broad range of areas to examine in depth the latest management concepts and theories in scholarly literature.
 In addition, learners are asked to consider new and alternative forms of management and leadership that might be more applicable to the 21st-century digital world.

 Through an intellectually engaging curriculum, students in this program will go beyond passive learning to become thought leaders and active creators of knowledge.